PaulBernert/DBNA/README.md

 ### Methodology

-Futher documentation will be coming to this repository in time.
-However, plenty of documentation explaining our methodology can be found [here](https://dbna.asu.edu/methodology).
+The complete methodology for the 2020 Report (including steps on how to collect the data) is currently being populated to the [DBNA Wiki](https://github.com/PaulBernert/DBNA/wiki).
+In the meantime, an explanation of the 2019 Report's methodology can be found [here](https://dbna.asu.edu/methodology).

 ## Contributing